aws-neuron/aws-neuron-sdk/neuron-runtime/nrt-configurable-parameters.rst

  NEURON_RT_LOG_LOCATION=console NEURON_RT_LOG_LEVEL=QUIET myapp.py    # Completely disables console logging.

 By default, NeuronX Runtime expects the NeuronCore to complete execution of any model with in 2 seconds.
-If NeuronCore didnt complete the execution within 2 seconds then runtime would fail the execution with timeout error.
+If NeuronCore didn't complete the execution within 2 seconds then runtime would fail the execution with timeout error.
 Most of the models takes few milliseconds to complete so 2 seconds(2000 milliseconds) is more than adequate.
 However if your model is expected to run more than 2 seconds then you can increase the timeout with NEURON_RT_EXEC_TIMEOUT.